 The Investment Adviser will not consider the portfolio turnover rate a limiting factor in making investment decisions for the Fund.
 A high rate of portfolio turnover (100% or more) involves correspondingly greater expenses which must be borne by the Fund and its shareholders.
-The portfolio turnover rate is calculated by dividing the lesser of the dollar amount of sales or purchases of portfolio securities, excluding securities having a maturity at the date of purchase of one year or less.
+The portfolio turnover rate is calculated by dividing the lesser of the dollar amount of sales or purchases of portfolio securities by the average monthly value of the Fund's portfolio securities, excluding securities having a maturity at the date of purchase of one year or less.
 See "Financial Highlights" in Appendix B for a statement of the Fund's historical portfolio turnover rates.